Whether you’re at school, college, or university find out the best ways to make sure asthma doesn’t get in the way of studying.

 That means you can get support from disability services at university or school.
 Plus, you could apply for a Disabled Students Allowance.

 Missing classes or deadlines

-If you’re missing classes or deadlines because of your asthma, the best thing to do is speak to your teacher or tutor and explain the difficulties you’re having.
+If you’re missing classes or deadlines because of your asthma, the best thing to do is speak to your teacher or tutor as soon as possible and explain the difficulties you’re having.